widavies/VocalCord/README.md

 3) Once your project is created, click the "APIs & Services" card.
 4) From here, select the "Dashboard" tab on the left sidebar, click "Enable APIs and Services"
 5) Search for and enable ````Cloud Speech-to-Text API``` and ```Cloud Text-to-Speech API```
 6) On the left sidebar, select "Credentials", then under "Service Accounts", selected "Manage service accounts".
 Give your service account a name, and everything at its default.
 You will need to click the "Create Key" button, make sure JSON is selected, and hit "Create".
 This will download a JSON file.
 This is your credentials for using Google APIs, keep it secret!
+Save it to a location where you will remember where it is.
+### Environment
+#### Windows
+1) You will need to add an environment variable named ```GOOGLE_APPLICATION_CREDENTIALS``` where its value is the path to the Google Credential JSON file you downloaded in the last step.
+2) On Windows, open the start menu and search "Edit the system environment variables".
+Click "Environment Variables" and under System Variables, click "New"
+3) For "Variable name", enter ```GOOGLE_APPLICATION_CREDENTIALS```
+4) For "Variable value", enter the path to your Google Credentials JSON, for example: ```C:\Users\wdavi\IdeaProjects\VocalCord\vocalcord-gcs.json```.
+It does not matter where you put this .json file on your system, as long as the PATH points correctly to it.
+#### Linux
+1) Edit your ```.bashrc``` file by entering ```sudo nano ~/.bashrc```
+2) Add the line ```export GOOGLE_APPLICATION_CREDENTIALS="path-to-google-creds.JSON"``` to the end of the file and save.
+Example: ```export GOOGLE_APPLICATION_CREDENTIALS="/mnt/c/Users/wdavi/IdeaProjects/VocalCord/vocalcord-gcs.json"```
+3) Restart your terminal for this change to take effect.